-$$VOP = ITEST \times ZRPOSB + 8$$ (13)
+$VOP = ITEST \times ZRPOSB + 8$ (13)

-Where: ITEST is the applied test current ZRPOSB is the product of the PDT reach set on the front of the DPM10- module, ZT, and the POSB reach multiplier, POSB.
-VOP is the nominal operating voltage
+ITEST is the applied test current

+ZRPOSB is the product of the PDT reach set on the front of the DPM10- module, ZT, and the POSB reach multiplier, POSB.

 The applied voltage should initially be set to a value larger than the nominal operating voltage, and the three phase voltages should be lowered simultaneously until the POSB unit operates, i.e. until pin 22 on the test extender steps from LOW TO HIGH.
-The actual operating voltage should be within the tolerances given in Table 6-4 for the value of ITEST used.
+The actual operating voltage should be within the tolerances given in Table PT-4 for the value of ITEST used.